Profile

 1. 1

-Drain the ricotta in the fridge for a few hours.
-Sieve it and mix with the sugar until smooth and creamy; set aside.
+Drain the ricotta in the fridge for a few hours, then sieve it and mix with the sugar until you have a smooth, velvety cream.
+Set aside.

 2. 2

-Prepare the pastry: on a work surface combine the sifted flour, sugar, diced lard, vanilla, eggs, baking powder and baker’s ammonia.
-Add a little milk if needed and knead until you have a smooth, compact dough.
+To make the pastry, sift the flour onto a work surface and add the sugar, lard cut into pieces, vanilla sugar, eggs, baking powder, and baking ammonia.
+Knead together, adding a little milk if needed, until you have a smooth, firm dough.

 3. 3

-Shape into a ball, wrap in cling film and chill for about 1 hour.
+Shape into a ball, wrap in cling film, and chill in the fridge for about an hour.

 4. 4

-Roll the dough to a thin sheet, roughly 3 mm thick, and cut into 10 cm rectangles.
+Roll the dough out thinly to about 3 mm thick and cut into 10 cm rectangles.

 5. 5

-Wrap each rectangle around a cannoli mould, sealing the edges with a touch of water.
+Wrap each rectangle around a cannoli mould, sealing the edges with a little water.

 6. 6

-Bake at 180°C for 15–20 minutes, until lightly golden.
-Allow the shells to cool completely, then gently remove the moulds.
+Bake in a preheated oven at 180°C for 15-20 minutes until golden.
+Allow to cool completely before carefully removing the moulds.

 7. 7

-Prepare the syrup by dissolving the sugar in the water and boiling for 2–3 minutes.
-Leave to cool.
+Make the syrup by dissolving the sugar in water and bringing to a gentle boil for 2-3 minutes.
+Let it cool.

 8. 8

-Brush each shell with the syrup, then roll it in the toasted chopped almonds to coat fully.
+Brush each shell with the syrup, then roll in the toasted almond pieces to coat thoroughly.

 9. 9

-Fill the shells with the ricotta cream and dust with icing sugar just before serving.
+Fill the cialdoni with the ricotta cream and dust with icing sugar before serving.

 💡 Tips and Variations

-For a lighter version, use cow’s milk ricotta and reduce the sugar in the filling.
+• For a lighter version, use cow’s ricotta and reduce the sugar in the filling.

 📦 Storage

-• Keep empty shells in an airtight container for up to a week.
+• Store unfilled shells in an airtight container at room temperature for up to a week to maintain their crunch.

 🍷 Pairing